onfido/onfido-android-sdk/README.md

     .build();
 ```

+Also, by calling the `exitWhenSentToBackground()` method of the `OnfidoConfig.Builder`, you can determine that the flow should be exited whenever the user sends the app to background.
+This exit action will invoke the `userExited(ExitCode exitCode, Applicant applicant)` callback described in the [handling callbacks section](#handling-callbacks).

 #### Document Capture Step
 In this step the user can pick which type of document to capture, the document origin country, and then use the phone camera to capture it.